-When you are out viewing property you should look at things that are important to you but not necessarily obvious at first, broadband, mobile phone reception and cable/satellite TV are always going to be important factors to consider.
+When you are out viewing properties you should look at things that are important to you but not necessarily obvious at first, broadband, mobile phone reception and cable/satellite TV are always going to be important factors to consider.
 Check out the space inside cupboards and wardrobes for storage space, what furniture and kitchen appliances are included within the rental as well as parking arrangements and any outdoor space with the property.
-The property will have an Energy Performance Certificate (EPC) which gives a guide on the energy efficiency of the property which will effect your energy bills.
+The property will have an Energy Performance Certificate (EPC) which gives a guide on the energy efficiency of the property which will affect your energy bills.

 The rental market moves much faster than the sales market so if you see the perfect property, you may have to act quickly to secure it.
 We recommend always being prepared with the relevant documents such as a form of identification and confirmation of your address.

 Once you have found the right flat or house to call home you will need to pay a holding deposit of 1 weeks rent to state your intention as well as providing more information to the agent about when you want to move.